(Published in The Daily Guardian August 3, 2020)

 You are not alone.
 We all have had these moments in our lives and felt disappointed with other people.
 The reason is not about good or bad, or loving or less loving.
 The reason is because of unrealistic expectations.
 If you do not expect, you will not be disappointed.
 Unmet expectations can lead you down a very dangerous path of thinking that you are not loved or that you are unworthy in some way.
 But that is not the reality.

 Every soul that is born has a history of multiple lives before.
 Each incarnation leaves certain imprints on our souls.
-Those imprints from previous lives and from this current life as well has an effect on the way we think about and perceive the world, ourselves and others.
+Those imprints from previous lives and from this current life as well have an effect on the way we think about and perceive the world, ourselves and others.
 We often forget that even the ones we love the most have a spiritual and karmic history that is different from ours.
 We all have our own individual journeys.
-We can not expect that anyone else will be exactly the way we expect them to be.
+We cannot expect that anyone else will be exactly the way we expect them to be.

 Unrealistic expectations aren’t always about other people.
 Sometimes we expect too much from ourselves.
 We always try to push ourselves too hard or are overly critical of ourselves.
-Often the cause of this is two fold – comparison with others and understanding our own limitations.
+Often the cause of this is two-fold—comparison with others and understanding our own limitations.

 It is natural to desire things that others have.
 We see someone in a fancy car or a fancy house and we start to compare ourselves to them.
 We start to expect things from ourselves in relation to that comparison.
 We need to remember that everybody has a different situation and looking at other people’s lives should not change our own life plan.
 You can learn lessons from the lives of others but remember that your goals in life, your dreams in life are yours only.
 Expect from yourself only what you think you can handle and not because someone else is living a lifestyle that you desire.
 When you compare yourself with others you will never be satisfied.

 Learn to give time to your inner self through meditation and creativity.
 Take a breather and enjoy the moment!
-It is OK to take a break in life.
+It is alright to take a break in life.
 Just because you expected your life to be a certain way which did not happen does not mean you have failed or that you need to be upset or disappointed.
 Remember no matter how much we plan, life has its own plans for us.
 There will always be some new opportunity for you to explore and always a new lesson to be learned.

 The same applies to other people’s expectations from you.
 Remember that your thinking and actions should not depend on what other people expect from you.
 Your dreams and goals and the kind of life you want to live should be lived only because you want to live it like that.
 People have a tendency to want to control others.
 Many people must have experienced this in life.
 It could be a parent, spouse or boss.
 These people need to manage their own expectations and your life should never be about fulfilling the expectations of others.